 You can note these situations on your tax return; you don’t have to apply to the marketplace.

 Claiming the Exemption on Your Tax Return

 Otherwise, this form is relatively easy to fill out on your own.
 If you have applied to the marketplace for an exemption, note that in Part 1 of Form 8965.
-You need to include the individual’s name and social security number as well as the exemption certification number (ECN) that you receive from the marketplace.
+You need to include the individual’s name and social security number and the exemption certification number (ECN) that you receive from the marketplace.

-There are some overlaps between exemptions that require marketplace approval and exemptions you can just claim on your return.
-For instance, if you are claiming an exemption because coverage was unaffordable, you can claim that in Part 1 with an ECN, or you can report that exemption in Part 3 using code letter “A.”
+There are some overlaps between exemptions that require marketplace approval and exemptions a taxpayer can claim on their tax return.
+For instance, if you claim an exemption because coverage was unaffordable, you can claim that in Part 1 with an ECN, or you can report that exemption in Part 3 using the code letter “A.”

 If you are uninsured, the penalty can be expensive.
-To avoid this fee, it’s critical that you figure out a possible exemption strategy and complete the required paperwork.
+To avoid this fee, you must figure out a possible exemption strategy and complete the required paperwork.
 If you need to get approval from the marketplace, you should apply as soon as possible, so you have the details you need when it’s time to fill out your tax return in early 2018.